fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         - Before deleting the north service or task export the plugin persisted data and import that data into the new service or task.

-Cleanup a PI server and reuse and existing OMF North service or task
+Cleanup a PI Server and reuse and existing OMF North service or task
     This is the opposite problem to that stated above, the plugin will try to send data thinking that the types have already been created in the PI Server and receive an error.
 Fledge will automatically correct for this and create new types.
 These new types however will be created with new names, which may not be the desired behavior.
 Type names are created using a fixed algorithm.
-To re-use the previous names stopping the north service and deleting the plugin persisted data will reset the algorithm and recreate the types using the names that had been previously used.
+To re-use the previous names, stopping the north service and deleting the plugin persisted data will reset the algorithm and recreate the types using the names that had been previously used.

 Taking an existing Fledge north task or service and moving it to a new PI Server
-    This new PI server will not have the type information from the old and we will once again get errors when sending data due to these missing types.
+    This new PI Server will not have the type information from the old and we will once again get errors when sending data due to these missing types.
 Fledge will automatically correct for this and create new types.
-These new types however will be created with new names, which ma y not be the desired behavior.
+These new types however will be created with new names, which may not be the desired behavior.
 Type names are created using a fixed algorithm.
-To re-use the previous names stopping the north service and deleting the plugin persisted data will reset the algorithm and recreate the types using the names that had been previously used.
+To re-use the previous names stopping, the north service and deleting the plugin persisted data will reset the algorithm and recreate the types using the names that had been previously used.

 Managing Plugin Persisted Data
 ------------------------------